SteMIDIfactory/P-DOR/README.md

 5) A screening for resistance and virulence determinants is also performed through [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/).
 6) If patient metadata (i.e. ward of hospitalization, date of admission and discharge) are provived, the pipeline reconstruct the route of transmission  through a temporal and spatial representation of the outbreak.

+## Notes
+It is recommended to use P-DOR with relatively small datasets (e.g. N<100), as this might resemble a plausible outbreak population in reality.
+However, P-DOR can be used also on hundreds/thousands of samples, but in that case the annotations of clusters and resistance/virulence determinants on the phylogeny plot might not be highly readable.
+We will soon update P-DOR with a new mode to allow the user to handle the visualization of larger epidemic events.

 ## Installation
 ### Requirements
 - Linux-based OS